xpeerchain/QA/en/university/08-scalability-of-bitcoin.md

 ## Blockchain as a Base Layer

-Lightning is only one example of a layer 2 network; another is PeerAssets, which is a layer 2 token protocol developed for XPeerchain.
+Lightning is only one example of a layer 2 network; another is PeerAssets, which is a layer 2 token protocol developed for Peercoin.
 There will be other examples as time goes on.
 Eventually features and improvements will build to the point where we will have layer 3 networks and beyond.
 All future layers remain completely dependent on the security of the base layer blockchain.
 Without a secure base layer acting as a solid foundation, everything built on top will be jeopardized.

 Satoshi’s original vision - a peer to peer cash system where transactions are typically conducted on chain - is no more, at least with regards to Bitcoin.
 Developers have instead elected to focus on an alternate scaling solution that limits the amount of on-chain transaction volume.